LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders: Experimental setup

 We show schematic diagrams of LAYCAST in Fig.~\ref{fig:FD902}, where the origin of the coordinates corresponds to the IP; the $z$-axis is in parallel with the beam axis with the positive direction being the moving direction of the incident electron beam; the $y$-axis is the vertical direction with the positive side pointing upwards; and the $x$-axis lies in the horizontal plane and is perpendicular to the beam axis.
 The left and right plots show section views of the experimental setup in the $xOy$ and $yOz$ planes, respectively.
 In the plots, the red cylinder enclosing the coordinate origin represents the MD of CEPC/FCC-ee.
 The green area depicts the proposed new detector, LAYCAST, in the shape of a thin layer to be instrumented on the cavern surface.
 The shape of the experimental hall is simplified into a cuboid.
 Considering that the floor of the experiment hall cannot be installed owing to load bearing and other reasons, the LAYCAST would be mounted on the roof surface and four vertical walls of the experimental hall.
 The LLPs produced at the IP, if decaying inside the MD, can potentially be observed therein via the decay products.
 If they traverse the MD and decay before reaching the cavern's inner surface, they may be detected by the LAYCAST experiment.

-We thus model the fiducial volume as a cuboid with dimensions (L$\times$W$\times$H) of $40\text{ m}\times 20\text{ m}\times 30\text{ m}$~\cite{CEPC_cavern_old_slides}, excluding the MD's volume.
+For quantitative evaluation, we consider the shape of the cavern to be simply a cuboid with dimensions (L$\times$W$\times$H) of $40\text{ m}\times 20\text{ m}\times 30\text{ m}$~\cite{CEPC_cavern_old_slides}~\footnote{The surfaces of cavern might be curved in reality, which would change the fiducial volume.
+However, with similar distances from the IP, the change in the fiducial volume between a curved surface and a flat one is expected to be small.
+The cuboid setup then provides a valid approximation in such case.}, excluding the MD's volume.
 The MD is cylindrical and has a radius of 4.26 m and a half-length of 5.56 m, following the latest design of the CEPC detector~\cite{CEPC_detector_slides}.
-For various reasons including the load bearing, the collision point and thus (the center of) the MD are roughly 5 m or above the floor, held by a support\footnote{In the latest design of the CEPC collider~\cite{CEPCStudyGroup:2023quu}, the main cavern is planned to have the dimensions $50\text{ m}\times 30\text{ m}\times 30\text{ m}$, with the beam-pipe channel above the cavern floor by 12.15 m.
+For various reasons including the load bearing, the collision point and thus (the center of) the MD are roughly 5 m or above the floor, held by a support~\footnote{In the latest design of the CEPC collider~\cite{CEPCStudyGroup:2023quu}, the main cavern is planned to have the dimensions $50\text{ m}\times 30\text{ m}\times 30\text{ m}$, with the beam-pipe channel above the cavern floor by 12.15 m.
 We numerically verified that these changes relative to the setup considered here would lead to only almost negligible improvement on the sensitivity results presented in this work (see Appendix~\ref{appendix:cavern_geometries}).
 For the FCC-ee infrastructure, the experiment caverns are supposed to have dimensions $66\text{ m}\times 35\text{ m}\times 35\text{ m}$~\cite{FCC:2018evy}; we also expect only rather minor improvement for the results in this work with this geometrical setup. }.
 Since the layered tracker is not installed on the floor of the cuboid fiducial volume, LLP decay products that reach the roof surface and the four vertical walls of the experimental hall are taken into account.
 In order to quantify the effect of both the relative position of the IP from the cavern floor and omission of the floor on the detector sensitivities, we study numerically and present the results and discussion in Appendix~\ref{appendix:IP} and Appendix~\ref{appendix:underside}, respectively.
 In general, we find these effects rather minor.